Tips for Hiring a Marble Contractor

 What Causes a Poor Quality Marble Job

-Most experienced marble tile setters will insist on a flat surface in order to begin the marble installation, specially in older homes, where floor joists and supporting walls and columns have settled.
-Such problems should be made evident to the owner or end user as to what can be expected after tiles are put in place if they are installed on the existing surface as is.
+Most experienced marble tile setters will insist on a flat surface in order to begin the marble installation, especially in older homes, where floor joists and supporting walls and columns have settled.
+Such problems should be made evident to the owner or end-user as to what can be expected after tiles are put in place if they are installed on the existing surface as is.